gsavovski/IdiotBox/README.md

 Hobby Electronics project using Texas Instrument's Tiva™ C Evaluation Board
 -----------------------------------------------------------

+This project was kicked off by my father in law Kenneth Jones as a christmas present for 2 grand kids.
+All kudos go to him.

 Description
 ---------------------------------------------

-This project was kicked off by Kenneth Jones as a christmas present for 2 grand kids.
+Control color led display via numpad to display letter numbers and play dorky frequencys.

 Setup Instructions